-It only expects you to set email and password somewhere (you could also pass them in).
+It only expects you to set email and password somewhere (you could also pass them to the function, your call).
 In addition, we expect here that flexmeasures_domain is set to the FlexMeasures server you interact with, for example "https://company.flexmeasures.io".